oliviagaffney/oliviagaffney-data-portfolio/README.md

 ## 👩‍🎓 About Me

 Hi!
 I'm Olivia Gaffney, a **final-year Business Analytics student** at **Loughborough University**, passionate about using data to drive meaningful insights and solutions.
-With a strong interest in **technology** and the **fitness industry**, my goal is to become a **data analyst** who leverages data to optimise decision-making processes in organisations.
+With a strong interest in **technology** and the **sports and entertainment industry**, my goal is to become a **data analyst** who leverages data to optimise decision-making processes in organisations.
 This portfolio showcases my journey in developing data analytics skills, applying them across diverse projects that reflect my technical proficiency and personal interests.

 ## 🛠️ Skills